 The goal of IV sedation is to use as little medication as possible to get the treatment completed.
 With IV sedation, a constant “drip” is maintained via the intravenous tube.
 At any time an antidote can be administered to reverse the effects of the medications if necessary.
 IV sedation is very safe!

 Along with IV sedation there are also different “levels” of sedation available to you in our office.
 There is nitrous oxide (“laughing gas”) analgesia, oral sedation, or nitrous oxide in combination with oral sedation – basically we can tailor the anesthesia to your need or desire.
-Once again, all modalities are administered and monitored by Dr. De Tolla in the safety and comfort of our office environment.
+Once again, all modalities are administered and monitored by Drs.
+De Tolla or Biron in the safety and comfort of our office environment.

 Sedation Dentistry for Children

 Children who are very young or who have a high level of anxiety that interferes with the cooperation necessary for the oral surgeon to perform treatment may require some level of sedation.
 Sedation is also helpful for special needs children.
 There are many safe and effective medications available today that can help relax your child and promote a good environment for optimal and safe dental treatment.
 Conscious sedation is an option for children who are older (six years and above) and are mildly apprehensive.
 This highly effective method can be administered in oral form or in an inhalation method using nitrous oxide, also known as laughing gas.
 While very helpful in calming an apprehensive child, it is important to note that many insurances do not cover its administration.
 Deep intravenous sedation, as described above, is sometimes necessary for children who are unable, by either age or maturity level, to cooperate during oral surgery procedures.

 Because of the need to assess the nature of the surgery and review your medical history, most often it is recommended that a consultation appointment with the doctor is made before deciding on the best manner to sedate you or your child for the specific treatment that is going to be performed.